 VA IRRRL for Military Families Who Have PCS’d

-This is particularly useful for military families in Florida and Texas who purchased homes near bases like Patrick Space Force Base, MacDill AFB, NAS Jacksonville, Fort Hood, or JBSA and later received orders to a new installation.
-If interest rates have dropped since you bought the home, the IRRRL lets you lock in a lower rate and reduce your monthly payment without the hassle of a full refinance.
+This is particularly useful for military families in Florida and Texas who purchased homes near bases like Patrick Space Force Base, MacDill AFB, NAS Jacksonville, Fort Hood, or JBSA and then later received orders to a new installation.
+If your situation has changed since you bought the home, the IRRRL is a streamlined way to reduce your monthly payment without the hassle of a full refinance.

 How Much Does a VA IRRRL Cost?

-The costs on a VA IRRRL are significantly lower than other refinance options:
+The costs on a VA IRRRL are significantly lower than most other refinance options:

 Most veterans complete the VA IRRRL with no money out of pocket by rolling the funding fee and closing costs into the new loan balance.
-While this slightly increases your loan amount, the monthly savings from the lower interest rate typically far outweigh the small addition to principal.
+This slightly increases your loan amount, but the monthly savings typically far outweigh the small addition to principal.

 VA IRRRL vs VA Cash-Out Refinance